Generalized local jacobians and commutative group stacks: Commutative algebraic group stacks

 \subsection{Reminders on abelian group schemes}

-We denote by $\AbSch_k$, the category of commutative group schemes over $k$ which are separated and of finite type over $k$ (or equivalently quasi-projective over $k$, see for instance \cite{stackproj} lemma 39.8.2, tag 0BF6).
+We denote by $\AbSch_k$, the category of commutative group schemes of finite type over $k$ (or equivalently quasi-projective over $k$, see for instance \cite[tag 0BF6]{stackproj}).
 The Yoneda embedding provides a fully faithful functor

 from $\AbSch_k$ to the category $\Ab_k$ of sheaves of abelian groups on $\Aff_k$ endowed with the $fppf$-topology.
 It is well known that this full embedding commutes with the formations of kernels and cokernels, and that its essential image is also stable by extensions.
-We do not know a precise reference for this, so we include it as a lemma.

-\begin{lem} The full sub-category of $\Ab_k$ formed by sheaves which are representable by commutative separated group schemes of finite type over $k$, is stable by taking kernels, cokernels and extensions. \end{lem}
+\begin{lem} The full sub-category of $\Ab_k$ formed by sheaves which are representable by commutative group schemes of finite type over $k$, is stable by taking kernels, cokernels and extensions. \end{lem}

-\textit{Proof.} The stability by kernels is obvious as the Yoneda embedding is left exact.
-For the stability by cokernels, the quotient fppf-sheaf $G/H$, for a monomorphism of commutative algebraic groups $H \hookrightarrow G$, is always representable by an Artin stack whose diagonal is a monomorphism, that is by an algebraic space.
-This algebraic space is moreover quasi-separated (because $H$ is quasi-compact) and of finite type.
-We can thus use Artin's theorem stating that a group object in the category of quasi-separated algebraic spaces over a field is representable by a (separated) group scheme (see \cite[Lem.
-4.2]{MR0260746}).
-Finally, if a sheaf of abelian groups is an extension of algebraic groups, then it is, by descent, representable by a quasi-separated algebraic space, and we can conclude using again Artin's result. $\Box$ \\
+\textit{Proof.} Using \cite[Exp. $VI_A$ Thm.
+5.4.2]{sga3}, and the discussion after \cite[Exp. $VI_A$ Prop.
+5.4.1]{sga3}, we see that the Yoneda embedding is an exact functor.
+Finally, if a sheaf of abelian groups is an extension of algebraic groups, then it is, by descent, representable by a quasi-separated algebraic space, and we can conclude by \cite[Lem.
+4.2]{MR0260746}. $\Box$ \\

 The Barsotti-Chevalley decomposition theorem (see \cite{Milne-Chevalley}) states that any object $G \in \AbSch_k$ fits in an exact sequence